Sleeper (car): Soviet Union

 The first Q-car was invented by the Soviet NKVD in 1938, when imported Ford flathead V8 engines were installed in GAZ-M1 cars.
 After WWII they were replaced by GAZ M-20G cars equipped with adapted powertrain from GAZ-12 ZIM and special-purpose equipment.
 Those, as well as their successors, were available either in black color (sometimes in GAI road police livery) for the security details of the KGB's 9th Directorate or in common colors for the surveillance teams of the 7th Directorate.
 After the M-20 was discontinued, 603 GAZ-23 cars were produced in 1962-1970, combining modified GAZ-21 body with slanted GAZ-13 engine and transmission, better brakes and KGB equipment.
 They were followed by similar GAZ-24 modifications: GAZ-24-24, -25, -34 and -35, over 2000 mostly produced during 1970s and 1980s.
 GAZ-31012 and 31013 based on the GAZ-3102 were only produced in black in very small numbers (~300) starting from 1985.
 In Post-Soviet Russia the practice was discontinued, with special services acquiring imported cars.

 Owner-modified cars

 Some vehicle owners create sleepers by swapping more powerful engines, or making other performance modifications, like adding a supercharger or turbocharger, leaving the external appearance as it came from the factory.
-Sometimes hints of the car's true nature are visible: wider tires, a lower stance, or a different engine tone or exhaust note.
+Sometimes hints of the car's true nature are visible: wider tires, a lower stance, part of the bumper cut to fit an intercooler, or a different engine tone or exhaust note.
 Gauges and instrumentation are often kept to a minimum.
 Some owners go as far as to use weight reduction techniques employed by other performance enthusiasts, removing items not fundamental to street racing, such as rear seats, trim, spare tire, air conditioner, power steering, or heater; bumpers and headlights may also be replaced with lighter items.